 In other words, you cannot ignore the customers, the government, the company employees, social activists, bloggers and vloggers, the general public(society) and the company shareholders.

-At times, when the relationship with the stakeholders is damaged as the company has done something wrong, PR strategy is used by the company to protect its image.
+Consequently, the company must act responsibly and build a healthy relationship with all the stakeholders and remain vigilant towards its reputation both online and offline.When the relationship with the stakeholders is damaged because the company has done something wrong, PR strategy is used by the company to protect its image.

 #1.Examples of Public Relations

 VW facing an accusation of cheating on emissions is a good case study for PR.
-VW lost about 37 percent of shares in the days after the scandals surfaced.
+VW lost about 37 percent of shares shortly after the scandals surfaced.
 The shareholders are seeking about $10.7 billion (9.2 Billion Euros) in damages over the scandals.
 So far VW has lost 27.4 Billion Euros in fines and penalties.(Statistics Source: Reuters )

-Good Public Relations: Honest is the best policy
+Good Strategy of Public Relations: Honest is the best policy

 In my opinion, honesty is the best policy.
-Instead, of going for corporate identity advertising or a hyper PR overdrive, VW should do some real internal soul searching.
+Instead, of going for corporate identity advertising or PR overdrive, VW should do some real internal soul searching.

-I think the sheer size and influence of corporation is such that for them it is hard to remain ethical.
-There have accumulated so much money and power that it is really hard for them to let go now.
-They can only advance in their corporate greed using PR to their advantage.
+I think the sheer size and influence of corporation is such that sometimes it must be very hard for them to remain ethical.
+They have accumulated so much money and power then there is the competitive business environment.
+It is not easy for corporations to let go.
+They see that can advance in their corporate gains using PR to their advantage.

 #2 Example of Public Relations